ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 and then We added a "view" in the Category folder called Index.cshtml and insterted the data inside the Index.cshtml page, provided in tye slides

-1650
+1850
 Ran the Application and it is working fine so far open the category page and it all good.

-Layout Updated along with the navigation.
+Layout Updated along with the navigation. by updating the_Layout.cshtml page

+1900
+cRAETED a new File .js in the wwwroot/js called category.js then added the data thats provided by professor and also added that js file to the index.cshtml file which made in the previous step.

+Ran the Application and its working like a Charm  so far.